 If you are job hunting or want to communicate with those you do not know or have not met, addressing is very important.
 How you approach and address contacts you don’t know via email can make all the difference in how you will be perceived.

-What is the proper way to address someone by e-mail?
+What is the proper way to address someone by email?

 What do you think that says about their attention to detail?
-It is very important to make sure that you are spelling your contact’s names properly.
-Spelling names properly reflects that you are paying attention and is basic common courtesy.
+Always make sure that you are spelling your contact’s names correctly.
+Spelling names properly reflects that you are paying attention and is a basic common courtesy.

-When I see this, I know there is an automated process involved and the message is in no way truly personalized to me.
-Nobody in the real world addresses you by your first name and last name!
+When I see this, I know there is an automated process involved, and the message is in no way genuinely personalized to me.
+For example, nobody in the real world addresses you by your first name and last name.

 How you address your contacts will set the tone and level of formality.
 In addition, how you do so will lend to the perception of your level of professionalism, attention to detail, and communication skills.
 All of which can help to contribute to positive relationship building.